 This is a delicious breakfast that is served during winter and takes several hours to prepare.
 It is essentially a meat and wheat porridge with a pasty consistency.

-It consists of wheat, barley, shredded meat, such as chicken, beef or lamb, and different spices.
-It is delicious with a sprinkling of cinnamon adds a touch of magic to its deliciousness.
-Halim is the perfect dish to keep you warm throughout the day.
+Imagine a delightful blend of wheat, barley, and shredded meat, like chicken, beef, or lamb, all infused with aromatic spices.
+To top it off, a sprinkling of cinnamon adds a touch of magic to its deliciousness.
+Halim is the perfect dish to keep you warm and satisfied throughout the day.

 This is a really tasty dish and is great on its own, or served with either bread or rice.
 Kotlet is a meat patty made from ground beef, mixed with grated or mashed potato, onions, and spices.
 These patties are then fried in a pan and served hot.
 Some eat this as an appetizer, and some as a main meal.
 Kotlet can also be made with minced chicken thigh or breast.
 It can also be served with French fries and sauce.